steveclarke/mcp-printer/README.md

 - `page-ranges=1-5` - Print specific pages
 - `media=Letter` or `media=A4` - Paper size
 - `fit-to-page` - Scale to fit page

+For a complete list of available options:
+- Run `lpoptions -l` in your terminal to see printer-specific options
+- See the [CUPS documentation](https://www.cups.org/doc/options.html) for standard printing options
+- Check `man lpr` for command-line options

 ## Troubleshooting